lcrespom/Modulator/README.md

 	- Mobile app

 - Code
+	- Separate all custom nodes into independent files on a subdirectory
 	- Avoid hardcoded DOM id's in code, e.g. $('#my-button'), except for specifying containers at top level
 	- Review jQuery event registration to check that no event gets registered